Proudly Serving Dallas-Fort Worth and Surrounding Areas

 Our local fire departments work around the clock to keep our communities safe.
 From responding to medical emergencies to being the first to arrive at the scene of a fire, our firefighters are invaluable members of our society.
-Mr Restore has had the pleasure of working closely with many of these departments in the events of fire and water damage.
-Here are a few things they wish homeowners knew in order to prevent fires and to make responding to emergencies faster.
+Mr. Restore has had the pleasure of working closely with many of these departments in the events of fire and water damage.
+Here are a few things they wish homeowners knew to prevent fires and respond to emergencies faster.

 According to the National Fire Prevention Association, extension cords are the leading cause of electrical fires in the United States.
 Damaged or frayed electrical cords can malfunction and lead to electrical fire hazards.
-It is easy to forget about extension cords in your home, be sure to check them regularly to be sure they do not pose a fire threat.
+It is easy to forget about extension cords in your home; check them regularly to ensure they do not pose a fire threat.

 Fire alarms can help prevent dangerous fires from spreading throughout your home and leading to catastrophic damage.
 Be sure that your fire alarm was installed by a professional to ensure that it will work properly.
 Test your fire alarm and change the batteries about every 6 months to be sure that it is operating as it should.
 A great way to remind yourself to do this is during daylight saving time in the fall and spring.

 Make sure that all street numbers on your home and mailbox are large enough to be seen from the road.
 The more visible your street numbers are, the faster emergency responders can find your home in case of a fire.
 Be sure that your numbers are also easy to see at night by installing a light or reflectors near the numbers.
 Remove any foliage or structures that may make block the view of your numbers.

 It is important that you use the correct fuel in your fireplace to prevent a fire in your home.
 By fuel, we mean dry firewood or natural and propane gas.
 Local fire departments urge homeowners never to use flammable liquids to start a fire and only to use seasoned hardwood to prevent creosote buildup.
 Be sure never to leave a fire unattended.